-A number of subjects that Mr. Yablans and I talked about during our conversation, need to be put in the right perspective—meaning we’re now almost seventeen years later.
-But since he was a extremely fascinating man to talk to, very talented, most knowledgeable and hugely experienced, this interview about his ideas, his views and goals, as well as his career, his work as producer and former head of a major Hollywood studio (Paramount) may give an impression of how his brilliant mind functioned.
+A number of subjects that Mr. Yablans and I talked about during our conversation need to be put in the right perspective—meaning we’re now almost seventeen years later.
+But since he was a tremendously fascinating man to talk to, very talented, most knowledgeable, and hugely experienced, this interview about his ideas, his views, and goals, as well as his career, his work as producer and former head of a major Hollywood studio (Paramount) may give an impression of how his brilliant mind functioned.

 Mr. Yablans, when did you get involved with “A Dog of Flanders”?

 I became involved in 1996 with the project.
-I was with a company that was just starting up and the film was going to be financed by that company.
+I was with a company that was just starting up, and the film was going to be financed by that company.
 They never really raised the funds for it.
-The picture was initially supposed to made in Canada, outside of Montreal, and shortly before photography, they ran out of funds and the picture had to shut down.
-After that I became involved.
-I had read the script and then I met Kevin Brodie who wrote the script and who’s directing the film.
-I loved it very much and I said ‘let’s see if we can put this thing together again.’
-As a producer, that was my work and from that meeting came an opportunity to try to go even on a grander scale with a company that was going to raise financing for prints and advertising which is very difficult to do.
+The picture was initially supposed to be made in Canada, outside of Montreal, and shortly before photography, they ran out of funds, and the picture had to shut down.
+After that, I became involved.
+I had read the script and I met Kevin Brodie; he wrote the script and is directing the film.
+I loved it very much, and I said, ‘Let’s see if we can put this thing together again.’
+As a producer, that was my work.
+From that meeting came an opportunity to try to go even on a grander scale with a company that was going to raise financing for prints and advertising, which is very difficult to do.
 This is not a film that a studio would have financed.
 It’s not a big picture, it doesn’t have special effects or Mel Gibson or Arnold Schwarzenegger, it’s a precious little movie.
 So to get American studios involved in a film like this as an independent producer, you have to come in with something, whether it’s prints and advertising campaign, or the film financed from outside sources or a combination of both, so that’s what I set out to do and it took three years to do it.
 I had a very, very difficult time with banks and assurance companies, attorneys, lawyers, the studio.
-Fortunately we put it all together.
-And you know we had a false start here in Belgium too because we came over and we went into pre-production and didn’t have a financing… and at the last moment the banks kept delaying us and delaying us and we had to shut it down.
+Fortunately, we put it all together.
+And you know we had a false start here in Belgium too because we came over and we went into pre-production and didn’t have financing… at the last moment the banks kept delaying us, and we had to shut it down.
 And I’m sure nobody in Belgium believed we would ever come back.
 I told them we’d be back and here we are making our film with the same people that we started out with in December 1997.
 So I’m very pleased about that.

 You worked for the majors, including as head of Paramount, and now you’re an independent producer.
 Which do you prefer?

-Well, after being president of Paramount I became chairman of MGM/UA.
+Well, after being President of Paramount, I became chairman of MGM/UA.
 The early years of Paramount I preferred because they were fabulous years.
-We made wonderful films and I had total control of the entire corporation.
-And so I was able to do what I wanted to do which was a combination of those films and we needed to make them commercially, so that the company would thrive and then do some little films which I consider to be our building for the future.
-Cause I ran it very small, I ran the company very tightly; we didn’t have big operations, I had closed the studio and operated the company out of one little building in Beverly Hills, just so that everybody would know this was not a place you could come to for free lunch; this was serious filmmaking time.
+We made wonderful films, and I had total control of the entire corporation.
+And so I was able to do what I wanted to do, which was a combination of those films, and we needed to make them commercially so that the company would thrive.
+Then also do some little films, which I consider to be our building for the future.
+Cause I ran it very small, I ran the company very tightly.
+We didn’t have big operations; I had closed the studio and operated the company out of one little building in Beverly Hills, just so that everybody would know this was not a place you could come to for free lunch.
+This was serious filmmaking time.
 So that was the best time I ever had.
-I enjoyed being a producer within the studio system cause I was a producer at both Paramount and Fox at the same time, I liked that very much.
-Independent production is very difficult, it’s maybe the most difficult thing anybody could do because you’re constantly fighting the fact that you don’t have the money available.
+I enjoyed being a producer within the studio system cause I was a producer at both Paramount and Fox at the same time.
+I liked that very much.
+Independent production is very difficult.
+It’s maybe the most difficult thing anybody could do because you’re constantly fighting the fact that you don’t have the money available.
 And so you’re using all of your wit, all of your experience, all of your background, everything you can accumulate to get people to do things for you—a fraction of what it would take if they were doing it for a studio.
-And so you got to have very strong material and you got to have a huge commitment to the process of filmmaking.
-Independent filmmaking is filmmaking, major studio productions aren’t necessarily filmmaking.
+And so you got to have very strong material, and you got to have a huge commitment to the process of filmmaking.
+Independent filmmaking is filmmaking; major studio productions aren’t necessarily filmmaking.
 But it’s rewarding when it happens.

 Jessica Lange presents Nicolas Cage the Oscar for Best Actor for his performance in “Leaving Las Vegas.”
 Mr. Cage’s acceptance speech at 01:50 in this clip.

-When accepting his Oscar for “Leaving Las Vegas” , made on a tight burdget, Nicolas Cage was very enthusiastic about independent films, as a counterbalance to the big-budget films.
+When accepting his Oscar for “Leaving Las Vegas” , made on a tight budget, Nicolas Cage was very enthusiastic about independent films as a counterbalance to the big-budget films.
 Do you agree with that?

-Yes, that’s true; I mean the independent world has an opportunity to do things and to do types of films that the studio simply won’t do, they can’t afford to put their energy into that, they can’t afford to put their financial resources into that, not because they can’t make money, but because they can’t make enough money.
+Yes, that’s true; I mean the independent world has an opportunity to do things and to do types of films that the studio simply won’t do.
+They can’t afford to put their energy into that, they can’t afford to put their financial resources into that.
+Not because they can’t make money, but because they can’t make enough money.
 And so they’re concentrating now on hundred million budgets and potential returns of three to five hundred million dollars on a worldwide market.
-That’s where their energy has to go and so the independent producer has an opportunity to augment that program and give them films of certain stature, certain quality that they wouldn’t normally get which we saw in 1996 to a significant degree with the films that are being done by Miramax – only that independent producers can supply.
-And you get lucky if one becomes huge at the box office, like “The Full Monty” which was made basically an independent film even though it was backed by Fox on an international level.
-So it isn’t that it is an answer, it is fulfilling a need that doesn’t exist in a so-called global market place that exists today where you have to have the international market drag the domestic market along with it so that you can afford the kind of money you’re spending.
-That creates the problem because if you’re running a studio and you’re looking towards the international market to augment your business and your box-office, the international market is basically looking for action-adventure movies—what’s important is the visual, the effect, the special effect, the bang bang, the shoot ‘em up, the chase, the crash.
+That’s where their energy has to go, and so the independent producer has an opportunity to augment that program and give them films of a certain stature, a certain quality that they wouldn’t normally get which we saw in 1996 to a significant degree with the films that are being done by Miramax—only that independent producers can supply.
+And you get lucky if one becomes huge at the box office, like “The Full Monty” , which was made basically an independent film, even though it was backed by Fox on an international level.
+So it isn’t that it is an answer; it is fulfilling a need that doesn’t exist in a so-called global marketplace that exists today where you have to have the international market drag the domestic market along with it, so that you can afford the kind of money you’re spending.
+That creates the problem because if you’re running a studio and you’re looking towards the international market to augment your business and your box office, the international market is basically looking for action-adventure movies—what’s important is the visual, the effect, the special effect, the bang bang, the shoot ‘em up, the chase, the crash.
 We deal with language, we deal with visions, we deal with images, so that’s the role that we’re trying to fulfill.
-Also our particular company is basically interested in films that are going to appeal to families, because we can’t compete with the major studios on the big pictures.
+Also, our particular company is basically interested in films that are going to appeal to families because we can’t compete with the major studios on the big pictures.
 That’s not our role.
 And if you’re not gonna compete on that level, you’re only left with certain genres of film that you can afford to make.
 We don’t wanna make horror movies, and so we’re left with the family market which is a market we love very much because it’s good for storytelling.

-Despite the commercial success of “Titanic” for instance, do you think the American film industry is in great health?
+Despite the commercial success of a film like “Titanic” , for example, do you think the American film industry is in great health?

 No, I don’t think it’s in great health at all.
 I think that “Titanic” was a very dangerous adventure and the fact that it worked as hugely as it did, is probably an accident and they averted a potential disaster.
-I’ve been around too many years, I know what it’s like when the cycle changes and no one can predict when that cycle will change, when an audience’s taste will change.
-And sooner or later someone is going to get hurt very badly with these hundred million dollar films that require fifty or seventy-five million dollars of marketing costs to go with it.
-Where do the restrains begin—if Cameron spends two hundred million dollars, the next guy at that level is gonna spend two hundred and fifty million dollars and you can’t stop that … it goes on.
+I’ve been around too many years.
+I know what it’s like when the cycle changes, and no one can predict when that cycle will change, or when an audience’s taste will change.
+And sooner or later, someone will get hurt very badly with these hundred million dollar films that require fifty or seventy-five million dollars of marketing costs to go with it.
+Where do the restrains begin—if Cameron spends two hundred million dollars, the next guy at that level is gonna spend two hundred and fifty million dollars, and you can’t stop that … it goes on.
 Somebody sooner or later is gonna get hurt very badly.
 It’s a downwards spiral.
-The thing that saved “Titanic” was a love story, I don’t have to be a genius to understand that, everybody knows it.
+The thing that saved “Titanic” was the love story.
+I don’t have to be a genius to understand that.
+Everybody knows it.
 But you could have told that love story without spending two hundred million dollars.
 So I’d be very concerned if I were running a studio, very concerned.

 What were your goals when you were running Paramount and MGM/UA?